GVmG/heatmap/README.md

 # Basic Features
-(that I still didn't add - but am working hard on implementing, like right now)
-- make everything actually work (as of now it's just a pretty form)
+- loading map info
+Upcoming features:
 - soft, circle, point heatmapping
-- loading map info
 - ability to ignore certain hitobject types (so maybe you could only watch sliders, or just notes, or... just spinners, I guess)

-# Features to Come
+# Features to Come (eventually)
 - color heatmapping
 - actually account for sliderbodies
-- ability to only lok at the heatmap in a part of the map (as opposed to just the whole map)
+- ability to only look at the heatmap in a part of the map (as opposed to just the whole map)
 - anything useful really (hmu on Discord @GV#5559 if you have a request!)

 # A tad bit of Credits